Large-Scale E-Commerce SEO: An Interview with REI

 About Jonathon Colman

-Jonathon Colman serves as Digital marketing program manager of SEO at REI, and genuinely enjoys helping people find what they’re looking for and finds great pleasure in helping others find their way outdoors.
+Jonathon Colman serves as Internet marketing program manager of SEO at REI, and genuinely enjoys helping people find what they’re looking for and finds great pleasure in helping others find their way outdoors.
 For more than a decade, he’s designed, developed, promoted and advertised Web content for large corporations and nonprofits, including REI, The Nature Conservancy, Conservation International and IBM.
-A cyclist, treehugger and self-acknowledged coffee snob, Jonathon lives in Seattle with his wife, the glass artist Marja Huhta.
+A cyclist, treehugger, and self-acknowledged coffee snob, Jonathon lives in Seattle with his wife, the glass artist Marja Huhta.
 You can follow him on Twitter @jcolman.